 With minimal effort, you can train your cat to use a scratching post.
 Scratching posts should be at least three feet high because cats like to stretch as they scratch.
 Scratching is a normal process used to shed the outer layers of their nails.
 If you are having trouble with a cat scratching at your furniture, train him/her by rubbing catnip and treats on the scratching post.
 Calmly lift the cat from the furniture and transfer to the post.
 Yelling at the cat will simply train her/him to scratch the furniture and run.
 You can also try purchasing a horizontal scratching post if you have a vertical one and vice versa.
 If all else fails, there are soft plastic caps available at your local pet store that can be glued over your cat's nails.

-However, if you feel you MUST have a declawed cat, PLEASE , PLEASE adopt one that has already been declawed.
-Declawing consists of amputating the toe at the first joint of each toe.
+However, if you feel you MUST have a declawed cat, PLEASE, PLEASE adopt one that has already been declawed, and then prepare to accept the likely negative behaviors in the poor cat.
+Declawing is the cruel and unacceptable act of amputating the top joint of each toe.
+It is not just the removal of the nail.
+It does not matter how the procedure it done, it is still mutilation.
 It is extremely painful!
 Declawing may result in negative behaviors such as biting (many are abandoned outside due to this, and then left defenseless!), becoming anti-social, and not using the litter box (use may be too painful after the multiple amputations).
 The rescue search site www.petfinder.com has a box you can check to search for cats that are already declawed.
 (Note: You need to select a breed of cat in order for the declawed box to appear as an option.)

 The following is a list of countries in which declawing cats is either illegal or considered extremely inhumane and only performed under extreme circumstances.